AitorVelez/AudioBible_Research/index.md

+“I am Aitor Velez Tolosa, student of the Bachelor’s Degree in Video Games by UPC at CITM.
+This content is generated for the second year’s subject Project 2, under supervision of lecturer Ricard Pillosu.”

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AitorVelez/AudioBible_Research/edit/master/index.md) to maintain and preview the content for your website in Markdown files.